Could there be a way forward, a way of exploring the intersection of faith and science that isn’t fearful but hopeful?

 David Smith earned his B.A. in Modern Languages (German and Russian) at Oxford University; a Post Graduate Certificate in Education from the University of Nottingham; an M.Phil. in Philosophy of Education/Philosophical Theology from the Institute for Christian Studies, Toronto; and a Ph.D. in Education with a specialism in Curriculum Studies from the University of London.

-He is the Director of Graduate Studies in Education and Professor of Education, Calvin College; Director, Kuyers Institute for Christian Teaching and Learning, Calvin College; and Senior Editor of the International Journal of Christianity and Education.
+He is the Director of Graduate Studies in Education and Professor of Education, Calvin University; Director, Kuyers Institute for Christian Teaching and Learning, Calvin University; and Senior Editor of the International Journal of Christianity and Education.

 David is a passionate listener to a wide variety of musical genres and occasionally reviews experimental electronic music.
 He enjoys gardening and reading outside of his work related fields.